Florence Duomo (Cattedrale di Santa Maria dei Fiori)

 • It's more than 400 steps to the top of architect Filippo Brunelleschi’s dome, so proper footwear and fitness level are recommended.
 There is no elevator.

-• Tickets can be purchased at the Duomo, but expect lines.
+• Entry tickets can be purchased at the Duomo, but expect lines.
 You can also purchase tickets in advance, or access the complex through a guided tour.

 Show all